jondashkyle/dropout-app/readme.md

 <h1 align="center">dropout-app</h1>

 Dropout of the centralized web and into the p2p web!
-This is webapp for using [`dropout`](https://github.com/jondashkyle/dropout) with [Beaker Browser](https://beakerbrowser.com).
+This is a webapp for using [`dropout`](https://github.com/jondashkyle/dropout) with [Beaker Browser](https://beakerbrowser.com).

 ## usage